 DC Department of Youth Rehabilitation Services's YouthLink provides community-based services to DYRS youth in the community and at DYRS's Achivement Centers.
 CSJ collaborates with DYRS in serving youth with a hollistic, family-engaged approach to tutoring services and academic support.

 DC Public Schools is a frequent partner of CSJ, specifically programs committed to tutoring and education advocacy.
 DC Reads, DC Schools Project, the Summer Institute for Teaching and Learning and multiple student organizations tutor and mentor in DC Public Schools throughout Wards 2, 4 and 7.
-The current DCPS Chancellor, Kaya Henderson, is a two-time Georgetown alumna (SFS ’92, EML ’07) and teaches in the Georgetown Public Policy Institute.
 In spring 2016, DC YouthLink Program Manager, Ms. Natalie Giliard, received a "Community Partner Spotlight” award at CSJ’s annual celebration of service.

 Georgetown Ministry Center (GMC) is dedicated to: guiding homeless individuals towards stability and housing through street outreach; providing a safe and welcoming environment where everyone is treated with respect; and educating the community about homelessness.
-CSJ supports GMC’s vital work through collaborating on the Help the Homeless walk.
+CSJ supports GMC's vital work by running a Hypothermia Outreach Team during the winter months when temperatures drop below freezing.
 CSJ’s Associate Director, Ray Shiu, serves as a Board Member of GMC.

 If you are a community partner who wants to be added to or removed from this page, or if you have feedback or questions, please contact firstname.lastname@example.org.